firoagni/ai-development-tutorials/LLMs_explained.md

 - Each token is assigned a random embedding, like [0.1, -0.4, 0.7] for “cat.”
 - From the input text, a sentence is picked, for example, “The cat sat on the mat”
 - Although we know the next word in "The cat sat on the" is “mat,” the LLM is asked to predict it.
 Ex: "The cat sat on the __"
 - The LLM uses the current embeddings of "The", "cat", "sat", "on" and "the" to predict the next token.
-If it’s wrong, it tweaks the embedding numbers slightly to increase the probablity of getting "mat" as the answer next time.
+If the prediction turns out to be wrong (say it predicted "dog"), it tweaks the embedding numbers slightly to increase the probablity of getting "mat" as the answer next time.
 - This process repeats billions of times, with the LLM adjusting embeddings and weights to get better at predicting missing tokens.

     <img src="images/word2vec_animation.gif" width="500"/><br>